-- No adjustments have been made for demographic changes or changes in the composition of incomes since the base year 2007 (except those updating by indices) - The assumption of 100% take up of means-tested benefits overestimates the number of recipients and amounts of these benefits - In the baseline local income support is simulated based on the eligibility from data - Some income variables are imputed from aggregate EU-SILC variables.
+- No adjustments have been made for demographic changes or changes in the composition of incomes since the base year 2007 (except those updating by indices) - The assumption of 100% take up of means-tested benefits overestimates the number of recipients and amounts of these benefits - In the baseline local income support is simulated taken into account non-take-up. - Some income variables are imputed from aggregate EU-SILC variables.
 The information of these variables may be inaccurate and the content heterogeneous - One should be careful when interpreting the results for small subgroups - Some tax credits are not simulated or included in the data.